ServiceNow-Tsvetomir-PDI-Lab/TG-Usage-Relationship-Objects/README.md

 1. Same as **Usage Field**, but each lookup is saved automatically.
 2. Recent lookups (up to 10) are shown with date and time.
 3. Click a saved entry to re-run the lookup.

+### 🗂 Script Include & Function with Local Storage

+1. Enter the Script Include `sys_id` and optional Function Name.
+2. Click **Find Usage**; the lookup is also saved.
+3. View or click history entries to reload form values.

 ---